What are the Federally-Facilitated Marketplace’s (FFM) requirements for consent to contact?

 - The name of the agent(s) or broker(s) to whom consent was given.

 At this time, any consent given does not expire, and the CMS shared that “the consent may last indefinitely unless the individual, employer, or employee revokes it.”
-Any documentation of the consent must be secured and retained for a minimum of 10 years.
+Any consent documentation must be secured and retained for at least ten years.

-Using an AMS to Help You Comply with the CMS Consent to Contact Regulations
+Using an AMS to Help You Comply with ACA Consent to Contact Regulations

-All health and life insurance brokers that anticipate selling or renewing Marketplace and ACA plans for individuals and groups must obtain consent.
+All health insurance brokers that anticipate selling or renewing Marketplace and ACA plans for individuals and groups must obtain consent.
 Brokers can obtain consent in one of three ways:

 - Verbally.
 You can gather this consent over the phone.
-It’s best practice to use a line that is recorded, which will also allow your agency to comply with other regulations of the CMS Final Rule 2023.
-The CMS recommends that brokers read “a script that contains, at a minimum, the required elements, and they should memorialize that the required consent was obtained.”
+Using a recorded line is best practice, which will also allow your agency to comply with other CMS Final Rule 2023 regulations.
+CMS recommends that brokers read “a script that contains, at a minimum, the required elements, and they should memorialize that the required consent was obtained.”

 - Electronically.
 You can gain this consent via email or through an electronically submitted form (see above for options).